 On the bright side, the Noise Cancelling Headphones 700 offers speedy pairing with Android phones and it takes just a few taps to activate Google Assistant.
 You can also take advantage of Bluetooth Multipoint to switch between devices.

 Sony’s WH-1000XM4 relies on a standard 3.5mm headphone jack and the addition of the LDAC codec is a welcome change.
 It’s the manufacturer’s proprietary setup and although it has its flaws, it remains the best codec we’ve used for Bluetooth streaming.
 The WH-1000XM4 also offers Bluetooth multipoint, though it’s limited to the AAC codec.

 A pair of sound-quality heavyweights

 It almost goes without saying that the sound quality is excellent on both headsets.
 The Bose Noise Cancelling Headphones 700 tunes to a more neutral sound response than the previous QuietComfort 35 II.
 It emphasizes the low end, which results in a consumer-friendly profile with clear — though not overwhelming — bass.

-Based on sound signature alone, Bose should take this battle as it’s the more neutral experience.
-In fact, the WH-1000XM4 emphasizes the low-mid sounds like kick drums and deeper voices while sacrificing a bit of the high pitched sound.
-However, we’re giving Sony the edge thanks the high-quality playback of the LDAC codec.
+Based on sound signature alone, Bose should take this battle as it’s a more neutral experience.
+In fact, the WH-1000XM4 emphasizes the low-mid sounds like kick drums and deeper voices while sacrificing a bit of the high-pitched sound.
+However, we’re giving Sony the edge thanks to the high-quality playback of the LDAC codec.